Show more

 Verifying Vaccination Status

 Application bugs and issues will always be discovered and eliminated sooner or later.
-This is what happened in the case the apps of Québec and the State of New York.
+This is what happened in the case of the apps of Québec and the State of New York.
 Furthermore, virtual COVID certificates – at least those implementing digital signatures – are still more resistant to forgery than their paper-based counterparts.
 In any case, those who trust analog vaccine passports more should make sure they store them in a secure location.

 Osmond Smart ID Reader and Scanner Banner

 If you are part of a business and have to verify the validity of digital vaccine certificates, there are two things you should consider.
 First, check, and double-check the document in front of you.
-Although some national and international vaccine passports do not feature advanced security solutions like digital signature, they are in the minority.
+Although some national and international vaccine passports do not feature advanced security solutions like digital signatures, they are in the minority.
 The number of states requiring vaccine passports is rising.
 Many of them are likely not to accept vulnerable certificates as valid travel documents.

 One way to verify that an individual isn’t presenting a fake COVID certificate is by cross-checking it with another ID document.
-An advanced automated ID reader like Osmond can verify a travel passport’s authenticity while also obtaining virtually all data from travel passports via optical character recognition technology, including the traveler’s name, country of origin, and many more.
+An advanced & automated passport reader like Osmond can verify a travel passport’s authenticity while also obtaining virtually all data from travel passports via optical character recognition technology, including the traveler’s name, country of origin, and many more.